 Yes: Disconnect any external microphones, speakers, or headphones.
-Do you hear audio from both of the built in speakers on the iMac?
+Do you hear audio from both of the built in speakers on your iMac?

-Yes: The built-in speakers are working properly.
-The problem appears to be with the microphone, speakers or headphones that were plugged into the iMac.
+Yes: Good.
+It looks like the built-in speakers are working properly.
+This may be an issue with the microphone, speakers or headphones that were plugged into your iMac.
 Please work with the manufacturer to troubleshoot this issue.